Singapore Airlines Flight 006

-Singapore Airlines Flight 006 (SQ006/SIA006) was a scheduled Singapore Airlines passenger flight from Singapore Changi Airport to Los Angeles International Airport via Chiang Kai-shek International Airport (now Taiwan Taoyuan International Airport) in Taipei, Taiwan.
-On 31 October 2000, at 23:18 Taipei local time (15:18 UTC), the Boeing 747-412 operating the flight attempted to take off from the wrong runway at Taiwan Taoyuan International Airport during a typhoon.
-The aircraft crashed into construction equipment on the runway, killing 81 of the 179 people aboard.
-Ninety-eight initially survived the impact, but two passengers died later from injuries in hospital.
-As of 2022, the accident is the third-deadliest on Taiwanese soil.
-It was the first fatal accident involving a Boeing 747-400; it is also the first and only Singapore Airlines crash to result in fatalities.
+Singapore Airlines Flight 006 was an international scheduled passenger flight from Singapore Changi Airport to Los Angeles International Airport via Chiang Kai-shek International Airport (now known as Taoyuan International Airport) near Taipei, Taiwan.
+On 31 October 2000, at 23:18 Taipei local time (14:18 UTC), the Boeing 747-412 operating the flight attempted to take off from the wrong runway at Chiang Kai-shek International Airport during a typhoon.
+The aircraft crashed into construction equipment on the runway, killing 83 of the 179 people aboard.
+Ninety-eight occupants initially survived the accident, but two passengers died later from injuries in the hospital.
+This was the first fatal crash involving a Boeing 747-400, and also the first fatal accident in the history of Singapore Airlines.

+Background

-Aircraft and crew
+Aircraft

-The aircraft involved in the accident was a Boeing 747-412, registered as 9V-SPK with manufacturer's serial number 28023, powered by four Pratt & Whitney PW4056 engines.
-It was the 1,099th Boeing 747 built and its first flight took place on 12 January 1997.
-It was one of two Singapore Airlines 747-412s that were painted in the special "Tropical" paint scheme to promote Singapore Airlines' latest cabin product offerings across all of the airline's travel classes at the time.
+The aircraft involved was a Boeing 747-412, registered as 9V-SPK with serial number 28023, powered by four Pratt & Whitney PW4056 engines.
+It was the 1,099th Boeing 747 built and its first flight was on 12 January 1997.
+It was one of two Singapore Airlines 747-412s painted in a "Rainbow" livery to promote Singapore Airlines' latest cabin product and service offerings across all of the airline's travel classes at the time.
 The aircraft performed its last maintenance check on 16 September 2000 and had no defects during the inspection and at the time of the accident.

+Crew

-The Pilot-in-Command of the aircraft was Captain Foong Chee Kong (41).
-He was an experienced pilot with a total of 11,235 flight hours, of which 2,017 of them were in Boeing 747-400 aircraft.
-The co-pilot, First Officer Latiff Cyrano (36), had 2,442 total flight hours, including 552 hours on the Boeing 747-400.
-The third and non-operating crew member for this sector was a relief pilot, First Officer Ng Kheng Leng (38), with approximately 5,508 total flight hours, including 4,518 hours on the Boeing 747-400.
+The pilot-in-command of the aircraft was Captain Foong Chee Kong (41), a Malaysian.
+He was an experienced pilot with a total of 11,235 flight hours, of which 2,017 were logged on the Boeing 747-400 aircraft.
+The co-pilot, First Officer Latiff Cyrano (36), had logged 2,442 total flight hours, including 552 hours on the Boeing 747-400.
+The third and non-operating crew member for this sector was a relief pilot, First Officer Ng Kheng Leng, with about 5,508 total flight hours, including 4,518 hours on the Boeing 747-400.

-Crash
+Accident

-At 23:00 Taipei local time (15:00 UTC) on 31 October 2000, the aircraft left Bay B5 of Chiang Kai-shek International Airport during heavy rain caused by Typhoon Xangsane.
-At 23:05:57, ground control cleared the aircraft to taxi to runway 05L via taxiway SS WC then NP.
+At 23:00 Taipei local time (14:00 UTC) on 31 October 2000, the aircraft left Bay B5 of Chiang Kai-shek International Airport during heavy rain caused by Typhoon Xangsane.
+At 23:05:57, ground control cleared the aircraft to taxi to runway 05L via taxiways SS, WC, and NP.
 At 23:15:22, the aircraft was cleared for takeoff on runway 05L.
-Many carriers in Southeast and East Asia take off during inclement weather.